What to wear for an actor’s headshot:

 on the covers of magazines.

-All professionals need a proper photo of themselves.
+All professionals need a proper photo of themselves,

-…but there the matter of style.
+…but there is a matter of style.

 There is a difference between a portrait and a headshot.